Samphire is a succulent from the parsley family that grows in rocky and marshy areas near saltwater sources, like

 Without a doubt, freshness is paramount to the enjoyment, and once away from the water it will diminish fairly quickly.
 Many supermarkets will now sell samphire, some year round.
 This is not the same as fresh seasonal Norfolk samphire which is available only in July and August.

 Enjoyable as it is to be simply plucked and eaten, samphire works so well alongside many foods, of course, fish but it is a good partner to a dish of lamb, cutting neatly through the fat.
-Add samphire to your salad for additional texture and nutrients.
+Add samphire to your salad for additional texture.
 In Norfolk, samphire is traditionally served with vinegar and black pepper and traditional Turkish cooks steam it with olive oil and garlic.